MarkusSifft/MarkovAnalyzer/README.md

 *

 ## Installation
-SignalSnap is available on `pip` and can be installed with
+MarkovAnalyzer is available on `pip` and can be installed with
 ```bash
 pip install markovanalyzer
 ```

 ### Installation of Arrayfire
 Besides running on CPU, MarkovAnalyzer offers GPU support for Nvidia and AMD cards.
 Depending on the hardware used, the usage of a GPU is highly recommended for Markov systems with more than about 100 states.
 A comprehensive installation guide for Linux + NVidia GPU can be found [here](https://github.com/MarkusSifft/QuantumCatch/wiki/Installation-Guide).